Effective Date: 04/29/2022

 For the purposes of Tenure, Promotion, and Reappointment, periods of continuous appointment as a tenure-track faculty member are included in the total period of service for the tenure probationary period.
 This will generally include unpaid periods such as summer semester and certain leaves of absence within otherwise continuous employment and service.
 The tenure probationary period for faculty whose initial appointment commences on or after November 1 is considered to have begun service with the start of the subsequent academic year, unless it is specified otherwise in the applicable letter of appointment.
 A tenure-track faculty member joining the University prior to November 1 is deemed to have begun service at the beginning of the same academic year.
 In no case will the probationary period start later than the beginning of the subsequent academic year.

-Exceptional circumstances may sometimes effect a prolonged disruption of professional responsibilities during the tenure probationary period, requiring extensive sick leave, unpaid leave, or a substantial formal reduction of professional responsibilities.
-A faculty member encountering such circumstances may make written request to the Provost for a one year extension of the tenure probationary period.
+Exceptional circumstances may sometimes result in a prolonged disruption of professional responsibilities during the tenure probationary period, requiring extensive sick leave, unpaid leave, or a substantial formal reduction of professional responsibilities.
+A faculty member encountering such circumstances may make a written request to the Provost for a one-year extension of the tenure probationary period.
 This written request should be made during or immediately following the period of exceptional circumstances, and in no case after November 15 of the final year of the tenure probationary period.

 It should be accompanied by recommendations from the appropriate department chair and the dean of the college, or from the dean of the school.
 The request should clearly demonstrate that both of the following conditions are satisfied: